gretathorkels/lungaGamalt/posts/events/greta.md

 tegund: Sýning
 ensk_tegund: Performance
 stadsetning: Herðubreið íþróttarsalur
-lysing: 'To be a body is to be effectuated (Bruno Latour).
-During the workshop we will dedicate our focus to the task of being bodies.
-We will apply methods and exercises for fuelling our senses, stretching our nervous system and indulging as bodies: raw, tender, absurd, sympathetic and unexpected bodies.
-We will explore different impacts for movement: sound, breath, imagery, interaction, anarchy.
-We will bring our awareness to body parts as if through a magnifying glass, we will roll and transform, we will meditate through our bodies, explore and explode.
-How does one breathe and dance as a gooey tortoise, or rugged as a storm … or as subtle as a vanilla soap bar?
-Some of the explorations that will be shared in the workshop are drawn from our on-going research related to our recent performance work THIS GRACE, a collaboration with dancer Hannes Egilsson, the Iceland Dance Company and Reykjavik Art Museum 2019.'

 um_hofund: 'SAKANA er listamannanafn Sunnu Axelsdóttur. Þekkt meðal annars fyrir skapandi dj-settin sín, filmu ljósmyndun, samklipp sem á innblástur sinn að rekja til Japan, myndbandsgerð og hljóðvarpið sitt Smá Pláss. '